mpampuch/nextflow-notes/README.md

 The hexadecimal numbers, like `18/f6351b`, identify the unique process execution, that is called a task.
 These numbers are also the prefix of the directories where each task is executed.
 You can inspect the files produced by changing to the directory `$PWD/work` and using these numbers to find the task-specific execution path (e.g. Go to `$PWD/work/18/f6351b46bb9f65521ea61baaaa9eff` to find all the information on the task performed using the `SPLITLETTERS` process).

+> [!NOTE]
-**Note**: Inside the work directory for the specific task, you will also find the **_Symbolic links_** used as inputs for the specific task, not copies of the files themselves.
+> Inside the work directory for the specific task, you will also find the **_Symbolic links_** used as inputs for the specific task, not copies of the files themselves.

 ### The ANSI log